mdb/mdb.github.io/content/blog/2011-01-18-rails-dev-environment-setup.markdown

 title: Setting up a Ruby on Rails Dev Environment
 published: false
 date: 2011/01/18
+tags:
+- ruby
-tags: ruby, ruby on rails, notes
+- ruby on rails
+- notes
 thumbnail: diamond_thumb.png
 teaser: Some old instructions collected for a team of Rails newcomers.
 ---